CoderLovely08/Web-Training/README.md

 - Parsing form data with Express.js
 - Rendering dynamic views with templating engines

+### - Mini Project 3 - *Login Form* ( (Node.js and Express.js)
+Develop a login form that collects user credentials and validates them using Node.js and Express.js.
+Implement basic authentication and session management.

 ## 9. SQL DDL and DML Commands
 - Introduction to SQL (Structured Query Language)
 - Creating and modifying database structures with DDL (Data Definition Language)